-Glenorchy, a small town close to Queenstown, is home to a beautiful (and very easy) hike which takes you from the main lakeside area past wetlands and mountain views to Glenorchy Lagoon.
-It’s almost completely flat and the views on offer are easily worth the 45-minute drive from Queenstown.
-We hiked the Glenorchy Walkway recently — this is what we saw.
+The Glenorchy Walkway, which takes you from the main lakeside area past wetlands and mountain views to Glenorchy Lagoon, is one of the best short walks in the Queenstown region.
+It’s almost completely flat, starts right in town and the views on offer are easily worth the 45-minute drive from Queenstown.
+I’m pretty sure I’ve already convinced you to check out the Glenorchy Walkway, but keep reading anyway!

-Glenorchy Lagoon seems to be a small group of (possibly connected) ponds and lakes.
-If you visit on a clear, calm day you’ll get some nice mountain reflections.
+Glenorchy Lagoon is a small group of (possibly connected) ponds and lakes.
+If you visit on a clear, calm day you’ll get beautiful mountain reflections.
 The different bits of the Glenorchy lagoon are connected by tracks and boardwalks.
-You can walk to the water’s edge at times, but the ground can get very wet, so use caution!
+You can walk to the water’s edge at times, but the ground can get very wet.